 TurkStream is an iteration of South Stream, a project Russia had advanced from the mid-2000s until 2014.
 In partnership with major European firms, such as Italy's ENI and Electricité de France, Gazprom aimed to construct a pipeline running from the Black Sea port of Anapa in the Russian Federation all the way to Varna in Bulgaria.
 From there, South Stream would reach overland to Austria, crossing Bulgaria, Serbia and Hungary.
 Russia ended up calling off the project because of a protracted dispute with the European Commission over the applicable rules.
-Brussels insisted that Gazprom could not hold a large stake and exclude competitors from using the pipeline.
+Brussels insisted that Gazprom could not hold Efforts at diversifying gas sources, improving interconnectivity at the regional level and upgrading infrastructure are already changing the rules of the game, even though the economic downturn in the wake of the COVID-19 pandemic is sure to slow down cross-border projects a large stake and exclude competitors from using the pipeline.
 The downturn in Russia-EU relations after the seizure of Crimea in March 2014 killed efforts to find a compromise formula.
-Putin blamed Bulgaria for walking out from the South Stream initiative under Western pressure.3
+Putin blamed Bulgaria for walking out from the South Stream initiative under Western pressure.